daisypjm/makers_bdd/README.md

-# Quality Engineering Project Resources
+# Testing Skills Resources

-Welcome to GitHub where we are hosting resources for the Quality Engineering module "Quality Engineering Project".
+Welcome to GitHub where we are hosting resources for the Quality Engineering module "Testing Skills".

 ## Usage